The hidden cost of PCB respins: why 90% of first prototypes fail

 But spec compatibility is only part of the picture.
 Even when every individual component is correctly specified and every connection is compatible on paper, circuit behavior emerges from the interaction of multiple elements.
 Understanding whether a circuit will actually work as intended requires more than checking specifications against one another.
 It requires understanding what the circuit is doing: how the capabilities and performance boundaries of the components manifest as actual circuit behavior.

-A voltage divider feeding a reference input illustrates the problem.
+Consider a simple voltage divider feeding a reference input.
 Both resistors are within their power ratings.
 The nominal output voltage is correct.
 Everything looks fine on the schematic.
 But what happens when both resistors sit at opposite ends of their tolerance ranges?
 Does the output still fall within the required window for the downstream component?
 A datasheet cross-check confirms the resistors are rated appropriately, but only an operating point analysis across the tolerance range can confirm the divider actually delivers an acceptable voltage under worst-case conditions.

 These questions live in the domain of simulation.
 DC operating point analysis can answer them definitively, exercising the design against the actual limits of its components to find where behavior meets intent and where it diverges.

 The tools to perform these simulations exist, of course.
 But in practice, today's simulation environments are intensively manual to configure, require significant expertise to set up correctly, and are prone to producing misleading results when models or boundary conditions are configured improperly.
 They can only examine isolated subsections of a complex design, leaving the interpretation of results in the larger context up to the individual engineer.
 Most critically, simulation tools only answer the specific questions an engineer thinks to ask.
-If the engineer does not think to check the worst-case tolerance stack of a particular voltage divider, or the thermal behavior of a particular sense resistor at operating temperature, that analysis simply does not happen.
+If the engineer does not think to check the power dissipation in a particular regulator, or the worst-case tolerance stack of a particular voltage divider, that analysis simply does not happen.

 There is also the problem of scale.
 A moderately complex design might contain dozens of voltage references, bias networks, power domains, and interface circuits, each of which could benefit from operating point verification.
 Doing this comprehensively would require setting up and running scores of individual analyses.
 Under real project constraints, engineers can only simulate a handful of circuits they judge to be most critical, leaving the rest unverified.
-The circuits that don't get analyzed are often the ones that surprise you on the bench.
+The result is spot-checking rather than systematic coverage, and the circuits that do not get analyzed are often the ones that surprise you on the bench.

-What is missing is an approach that can identify what questions need to be asked, set up the appropriate analyses at scale, and compile results in a way that provides genuine assurance that the circuit functions as intended, not just at nominal conditions, but across the intrinsic range of component performance boundaries.
-The need extends beyond the DC domain into progressively more complex behavioral analyses, but even at the most fundamental level of DC operating point verification, the gap between what should be checked and what actually gets checked is substantial.
+What is missing is an approach that can identify what questions need to be asked, set up the appropriate analyses at scale, and compile results in a way that provides genuine assurance that the circuit functions as intended — not just at nominal conditions, but across the intrinsic range of component performance boundaries.

 The compound effect